Admission & Audition

 Be sure to address each question in your essay.

-Prospective students are encouraged to visit the dance program to observe class, see a performance, and talk with the dance faculty, staff, and students.
-Visiting activities are scheduled on the Friday afternoon prior to group auditions in December and February of every year (not in August/September), but may also be arranged individually by contacting Dance Program Coordinator Nora Jenneman at (612) 624-4008 or firstname.lastname@example.org.
+Prospective students are encouraged to visit the Dance Program to observe class, see a performance, and talk with the dance faculty, staff and students.
+Visiting activities are scheduled on the Friday afternoon prior to group dance major auditions in December and February of every year (not August/September), but may also be arranged individually by contacting Dance Program Coordinator Nora Jenneman at (612) 624-4008 or firstname.lastname@example.org..
 These scheduled sessions are open to all prospective students and families and are held in Studio 100 of the Barbara Barker Center for Dance.
 Pre-registration is not required.

 |2:05–3:35 p.m.||Modern dance technique class open for observation.|